ng-Classic/ng-classic/aio/content/guide/doc-editing.md

     </code-example>

-    For more information about Angular Classiccommit messages, see [Formatting commit messages for a pull request](guide/doc-pr-prep#format-commit-messages-for-a-pull-request).
+    For more information about Angular Classic commit messages, see [Formatting commit messages for a pull request](guide/doc-pr-prep#format-commit-messages-for-a-pull-request).

 Your changes to the documentation are now *committed, but not pushed*.